attowatt/i2c2midi/README.md

 - 1 x 0.33 uF capacitor
 - 1 x 0.1 uF capacitor

-The following graphic shows the Protoboard with (right) and without components (left).
+The following graphic shows the Protoboard with and without components.
 Note the deliberately broken connections on the board:

 ![](hardware/i2c2midi_protoboard_v1-5.png)